How to be a site guide

 Try and have a bit of a conversation with the new member.
 If you give him the correct impression of the friendly atmosphere at SchemingMind, he is also more likely to keep playing the first game.
 If your opponent does not reply, explain him how to conduct in-game chatting.
 If he still prefers to be silent, let him to do so, but nevertheless give him a few suggestions regarding the site usage.
 Use new member native language, if possible.
 A good conversation opener might be something as simple as this: "Welcome to SchemingMind!
 If you have any questions about how the site works, I'll be happy to help.
 Hope you enjoy it here."

-1. Try to get the feeling, whether the new member is familiar with idea of correspondence chess.
-If not, explain him basic concepts and refer him to the docs (we hope to create some content useful for this purpose on this wiki).
+Try to get the feeling, whether the new member is familiar with idea of correspondence chess.
+If not, explain him basic concepts and refer him to the docs (we hope to create some content useful for this purpose on this knowledge base).

 If the new member passed second day test (returned to the site a day or two after registering, to play the next move), suggest to him starting some more games, to give him more enjoyment (and explain him shortly how to do it).
 Of course before making this suggestion check his profile, it can happen that he discovered such option himself.